-"The ones who told us mainly about the details of the massacre are the teachers from Kofur Kassem, the most prominent of who is Sheikh Abdullah Nimr Darwish, blessed be his memory.
-He was a devoted teacher in the seventies.
-Returned from his studies in the territories, and spoke bravely about the massacre.
-By the way, he did not survive much in the system; they removed him from the education system."
+The ones who told us mainly about the details of the massacre were the teachers from Kafr Kassem, the most prominent of whom was Sheikh Abdallah Nimr Darwish, blessed be his memory.
+He was a devoted teacher in the 1970s.
+He returned from his studies to the territories and spoke bravely about the massacre.
+By the way, he did not survive long in the system; they removed him from the education system.

-The changes in the educational system in Kafr Qaseem led to a large proportion of educators and principals becoming local residents, not as in previous years when non-locals staffed the local education system in Kafr Qaseem, so that the issue of the massacre did not affect them at the family and personal level.
-The fact that some of the local teachers themselves were second-generation victims of the massacre led to more commitment and daring to represent the massacre in the education system.
+The changes in the educational system in Kafr Kassem led to a large proportion of educators and principals becoming local residents, unlike as in previous years when non-locals staffed the local education system in Kafr Kassem so that the issue of the massacre did not affect them or their family personally.
+The fact that some of the local teachers themselves were second-generation victims of the massacre led to more commitment and daring in representing the massacre in the education system.
 Another teacher describes herself as a student in those years:

-"The teacher who was a resident of Kofur Kaseem and lost a relative in the massacre ... ... had a great influence on the level of knowledge and consciousness he instilled in us, I still remember that in the lesson of creative writing he asked us to write a letter to one of the victims of the massacre ….
-This had a decisive effect on my understanding of what had happened, and suddenly I found myself asking, inquiring, interested.
-He built my consciousness into the story of the massacre.”
+The teacher who was a resident of Kafr Kassem and lost a relative in the massacre ... had a great influence on the level of knowledge and consciousness he instilled in us.
+I still remember that he asked us to write a letter in the creative writing lesson to one of the victims of the massacre … This had a decisive effect on my understanding of what had happened and suddenly I found myself asking, inquiring, interested.
+He built up my consciousness on the story of the massacre.

-This part can be summed up so that the end of the military regime.
-The increase in Arab citizens' awareness of their political identity and their civil rights.
-Led to a situation in which this consciousness began to seep into the local school system, and among other things, the story of the massacre began to emerge gradually in comparison to the first generation.
+To summarize, the end of the military regime and the increase in Arab citizens’ awareness of their political identity and civil rights led to a growth in consciousness in the local school system and, among other things, the story of the massacre gradually emerged in in a way that it had not among the first generation.

-The third generation:
+The third generation

-The level of awareness and preoccupation with the story of the massacre and its connection to the broader Palestinian story that the generation of consciousness instilled within the education system led to the creation of a third generation(90s-today), a proud generation with a high level of education.
-Most of the educators of this generation are academics that characterized by a level of knowledge, awareness and self-pride.
-The current generation of educators and principals in the community, almost all of whom are local residents, including the descendants of the victims of the massacre.
-This is the generation that managed to identify the massacre as a traumatic event that affected the villagers in different ways; a generation that has a need to deal with the story of the massacre, as part of the process of constructing a narrative and collective identity.
+This growing level of awareness of and preoccupation with the story of the massacre and its relation to the broader Palestinian story that the consciousness generation instilled within the education system led to the creation of a third generation from the 1990s to today, a proud generation with a high level of education.
+Most of the educators of this generation are academics with a high level of knowledge, awareness, and pride in themselves.
+The current generation, almost all of whom are local residents, include descendants of massacre victims.
+This generation has identified how the trauma of the massacre has affected the villagers in different ways.
+It is a generation that feels the need to deal with the story of the massacre as part of the process of constructing a narrative and collective identity.

-One of the members of that generation told me:
+One of the members of this generation told me:

-"Since I serve as director of the education department in the community, I send a letter every year with clear instructions about the importance of dealing with the issue of memory and commemoration in schools.
-Moreover, as I have always believed, I give absolute support to every teacher, giving an order to lock the doors of the schools on the same day of the traumatic event to help others remember and pass on to future generations."
+Since I serve as director of the education department in the community, I send a letter every year with clear instructions about the importance of dealing with the issue of memory and commemoration in schools.
+Moreover, as I have always believed in doing, I give absolute support to every teacher, giving an order to lock the doors of the schools on the same day of the traumatic event to help others remember and pass it on to future generations.

-"We are no longer afraid.
+We are no longer afraid.
 I am a person who adheres to his values, and my values guide me to deal with the story of the massacre.
-I do not want a story of the victims to disappear.”
+I do not want a story of the victims to disappear.